algolia/instantsearch/docgen/src/Getting started.md

 to build your custom view.

-In order to customize the view for each product, we can use a special prop of the Hit component: `itemComponent`.
+In order to customize the view for each product, we can use a special prop of the Hit widget: `itemComponent`.
 This props accept a Component that will be used for each hit in the results from Algolia.

 ```jsx